-A heart transplant which is also known as a cardiac transplant refers to the surgical procedure in which a faulty heart is replaced with a normally functioning heart.
-There are heart transplant facts that are essential to note.
+A heart transplant, which is also known as a cardiac transplant, refers to the surgical procedure in which a faulty heart is replaced with a normally functioning heart.
+Heart transplant facts are essential to note.

 Heart transplant treatment is a treatment that is performed on patients with heart failure or coronary heart disease as the last resort when other medical interventions have failed.